 Maine Coast Semester is accredited by the New England Association of Schools and Colleges, approved by the State of Maine Department of Education, and an associate member of The Association of Boarding Schools.

 Students attend Maine Coast Semester for one semester, 15 ½ weeks in length, either fall or spring.
-All academic classes meet the equivalent of 4 hours per week except science, which meets for approximately 8-10 hours per week, depending on the length of certain field trips.
+All academic classes meet the equivalent of four hours per week except science, which meets for approximately eight to ten hours per week, depending on the length of certain field trips.
 Classes meet in 55-minute blocks.
 Academic classes are held Monday through Friday.